matthewmorgan/gilded-rose-js-with-tests/README.md

  - Once the sell by date has passed, Quality degrades twice as fast.
  - The Quality of an item is never negative.
- - "Aged Brie" actually increases in Quality the older it gets.
+ - "Aged Brie" increases in Quality the older it gets.
  - The Quality of an item is never more than 50, but "Sulfuras" is a legendary item and as such its Quality is always 80 and it never alters.
- - "Sulfuras", being a legendary item, never has to be sold or decreases in Quality.
- - "Backstage passes", like "Aged Brie", increases by one in Quality as it's SellIn value approaches;
+ - "Backstage passes", like "Aged Brie", increases by one in Quality as its SellIn date approaches
      - Quality increases by 2 when there are 10 days or less
      - Quality increases by 3 when there are 5 days or less
-     - Quality drops to 0 after the concert.
+     - Quality drops to 0 after the concert

 We have recently signed a supplier of conjured items.
 This requires AN UPDATE to our system:

  - "Conjured" items degrade in Quality twice as fast as normal items

 Feel free to make any changes to the UpdateQuality method and add any new code as long as everything still works correctly.
-However, do not alter the Item class or Items property as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership (you can make the UpdateQuality method and Items property static if you like, we'll cover for you).
+However, do not alter the Item class or Items property as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership (you can make the UpdateQuality method and Items property static if you like, we'll cover for you.)

 Your work needs to be completed by 20:00hs.

-Just for clarification, an item can never have its Quality increase above 50, however
+Just for clarification, an item can never have its Quality increase above 50.